Rick Ross: 2014: Mastermind and Hood Billionaire

-Rick Ross released his sixth studio album, Mastermind, in March 2014, the album received generally positive reviews from critics and debuted at number one on the Billboard 200 chart with first week sales of 179,000 copies.
+Rick Ross released his sixth album, Mastermind, in March 2014, the album received generally positive reviews from critics and debuted at number one on the Billboard 200 chart with first week sales of 179,000 copies.
 As of April 8, 2014, the album has sold over 290,000 copies in the United States.
 In June 2014, it was announced that Ross would make a guest appearance on the docu-series Sisterhood of Hip Hop.

 In October 2014, Ross announced he would be releasing another album, Hood Billionaire, in order to make up for Meek Mill's Dreams Worth More Than Money album being shelved due to his incarceration.
 Rick Ross revealed cover art for Hood Billionaire in October 2014 and announced the release date to be set for November 24, 2014.
 The album received mixed reviews, from fans and critics alike.

-2015–present: Renzel and Epic Records
+2015–2020: Renzel and Epic Records

 Ross had a mix of both adversity and accomplishments in 2015.
 Ross was arrested for kidnapping and assault charges and was sentenced to house arrest in his Georgia home.
 Ross joined the Snapchat platform and began referring to himself as "Renzel", a play on the name of famous actor Denzel Washington.
 In September, Ross released a mixtape, Black Dollar, his third full-length release since March 2014.
-He soon announced his eighth studio album, Black Market, for a December 2015 release.
+He soon announced his eighth album, Black Market, for a December 2015 release.
 To promote his upcoming release, Ross released a remix tape, Renzel Remixes on Thanksgiving 2015.
 Black Market was released on December 4, 2015, and it served as Ross's final album for his original contract with Def Jam.
 The album's song "Free Enterprise" stirred up controversy because the lyrics included the line "Assassinate Trump like I'm Zimmerman" referring to Donald Trump.

 In January 2016 after much speculation, Rick Ross signed a solo deal with Epic Records, reuniting him with L.A.
 Reid, who originally played a major role in signing Ross to Def Jam.

 On February 21, 2016, Rick Ross remixed Kanye West's "Famous".
-Ross was active in 2016, releasing many songs including "Make It Work" off of Self Made Vol. 4, "Purple Lamborghini" of Suicide Squad: The Album, "Supa Cindy", and "Freaky Hoe".
+Ross was active in 2016, releasing many songs including "Make It Work" off of Self Made Vol. 4, "Purple Lamborghini" (with Skrillex) of Suicide Squad: The Album, "Supa Cindy", and "Freaky Hoe".